-Option Description View Log Displays the daemon log.
-For more information, see "Daemon Logs" on page 7-4.
-View Events Displays the daemon events log.
-Daemon Properties Displays information about the computer where the daemon is running, such as the physical address and any user name and password needed to access the computer.
+Option Description Daemon Properties Displays information about the computer where the daemon is running, such as the physical address and any username and password needed to access the computer.
 Shutdown Daemon Shuts down the daemon on the computer.
 Recycle servers Closes all unused servers and prepares all active servers to close when the client disconnects.
 New connection requests are allocated with new servers.
 Kill servers Immediately closes all active and unused servers.
-Note : Use this option with caution, as it may lead to data loss.
+Note : It is recommended to use this option with caution, as it may lead to data loss.
 Rename Enables to change the name of the daemon displayed in the Runtime Explorer.
 Remove Removes the daemon from the Runtime Explorer.
 Refresh Refreshes the display.